-- When checking in, it is normal to be asked to show a passport - some Dubai hotels will just make a copy, others will retain during the guest's stay.
+- When checking in, it is normal to be asked to show a passport - some Dubai hotels will just make a copy, others will try to retain it during the guest's stay (it's not their property, and they are not usually authorised by governments to keep passports, so try and avoid leaving yours with them).
 It is almost unheard of for a hotel to even ask if their guests are married.

 - Having different surnames does not cause any eyebrows to be raised, presumably because it is common in Arabic culture for the wife to keep her own family name after marriage.

 - During 2009 and 2010 there were some incidents which made headlines in the international press regarding the behaviour of unmarried couples kissing in Dubai, amongst other activities.
 These included:

 - two people allegedly having sex at a beach during the day (which would be a problem in most countries, irrespective of marital status);

 - an unmarried couple arrested at a hotel (the woman's husband complained to the police about her affair);